ASSOCIATION OF RECORDS MANAGERS AND ADMINISTRATORS

-The name of this organization is the Association of Records Managers and Administrators, Metropolitan New York City Chapter, Inc., a New York corporation hereinafter referred to as “Chapter” or ARMA Metro New York City.
+The name of this organization is the ARMA Metropolitan New York City Chapter, Inc., a New York corporation hereinafter referred to as “Chapter” or ARMA Metro New York City.

 ARTICLE II – Purpose

-The objectives and purposes of this non-profit, educational organization is: To provide education, research and networking opportunities to information professionals, to enable them to use their skills and experiences to leverage the value of records, information and knowledge as corporate assets and as contributors to organizational success.
+The objectives and purposes of this non-profit, educational organization are: To provide education, research and networking opportunities to information management professionals, to enable them to use their skills and experiences to leverage the value of records, information and knowledge as corporate assets and as contributors to organizational success.

 ARTICLE III – Membership

 There shall be three classes of membership at the Chapter level: Professional, Honorary and Associate: